-Actual degree requirements may vary.
-Students should consult an advisor for additional guidance and course selection.
+\Actual degree requirements may vary.
+Students should consult an advisor for additional guidance and course

-1 Students not prepared to enter directly into Calculus should consult with an academic advisor in choosing the appropriate math course.
-2 To be selected from ENGL 2332, 2333, or PHIL 1316, 1317.
+&lt;sup>1 Students not prepared to enter directly into Calculus should consult with an academic advisor in choosing the appropriate math course.

+To be selected from ENGL 2332, 2333, or PHIL 1316, 1317.

-3 Students should consult senior college or university for specific course transfer requirements.
+&lt;sup>3 Students should consult senior college or university for specific course transfer requirements.

-BUSINESS ADMINISTRATION (Accounting, or Economics)
+BUSINESS ADMINISTRATION\ (Accounting, Economics, Finance, CIS, Marketing or Management)

-The suggested course of study transfer guide below is designed for student who plan to pursue a degree in Business at a senior college or university after completing their studies at Clarendon College.
-Successful completion of the suggested course of study transfer guide courses, the student will be eligible to graduate from Clarendon College with an Associate in Science degree.
+The transfer curriculum listed below is designed for students who plan to pursue a degree in Business Administration (Accounting, Economics, Finance, CIS, Marketing, or Management) at a senior college or university after completing their studies at Clarendon College.
+Upon successful completion of the prescribed courses, the student will be eligible to graduate from Clarendon College with an Associate in Science Degree.